aroemers/rmap/README.md

 ##### `=`, `.equals`, `hash`, etc

-Comparing a recursive map also means that it will be realized in full.
+Comparing or calculating a hash of a recursive map means that it will be realized in full, before the comparison or calculation is performed.
+Needless to say, using a recursive map in a set of other map will trigger this as well.

 ##### `merge`

 When a recursive map is given as the second or later argument to merge, it is fully realized.
-When given as a first argument, it is unaffected.
+When given as the first argument, it is unaffected.

 ## License